ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

     epicsEnvSet("GALIL_DEBUG_FILE", "galil_debug.txt")

-This will generate a file containing all the commands sent and received from the galil.
+This will generate a file containing all the commands sent and received from the Galil.

+### No communication with Galil even on restart of IOC

+If in doubt it is best to plug a serial cable directly into the control box and see if you can see anything.
+When connected correctly it should give a colon, `:`, after pressing return.
+If you get a `>` this means that it has got into an internal configuration mode which you can't get out of without rebooting the Galil.
+This has been seen when communicating with 4000 series through the ethernet cable.